khulnasoft-lab/design.khulnasoft.com/contents/layout/layers.md

 #### Definition

 Surfaces that need an indication they can be manually interacted with.
+For example, cards in issue boards.

 #### Components